SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 2. Required positional arguments, in alphabetical order.
 3. The remaining arguments, in alphabetical order.

-The syntax for a single argument has the following format:
+The syntax for a single argument has the following default format:

 1. For a required, non-positional argument: